Linear Model and Extensions: WLS motivated by heteroskedasticity

 Unfortunately, the coefficients, including the point estimates and standard errors, from OLS and FGLS are quite different for several covariates.
 This suggests that the linear model may be misspecified.
 Otherwise, both estimators are consistent for the same true coefficient, and they should not be so different even in the presence of randomness.

-The above FGLS estimator is close to \citet[][Chapter 8]{wooldridge2012introductory}. \citet{romano2017resurrecting} propose to regress $\log ( \max(\delta^2, \hat \varepsilon_i^2) )$ on $ \log | x_{i1} |, \ldots, \log |x_{ip}|$ to estimate the individual variances.
-Their modification has two features: first, they truncate the small residuals by a pre-specified positive number $\delta^2$; second, their regressors are the logs of the absolute values of the original covariates. \citet{romano2017resurrecting} highlighted the efficiency gain from the FGLS compared to OLS in the presence of heteroskedasticity. \citet{diciccio2019improving} proposed some improved versions of the FGLS estimator even if the variance function is misspecified.
+\citet{romano2017resurrecting} highlighted the efficiency gain from the FGLS compared with OLS in the presence of heteroskedasticity. \citet{diciccio2019improving} proposed some improved versions of the FGLS estimator even if the variance function is misspecified.
 However, it is unusual for practitioners to use FGLS even though it can be more efficient than OLS.
 There are several reasons.
 First, the EHW standard errors are convenient for correcting the standard error of OLS under heteroskedasticity.
 Second, the efficiency gain is usually small, and it is even possible that the FGLS is less efficient than OLS when the variance function is misspecified.
 Third, the linear model is very likely to be misspecified, and if so, OLS and FGLS estimate different parameters.
 The OLS has the interpretations as the best linear predictor and the best linear approximation of the conditional mean, but the FGLS has more complicated interpretations when the linear model is wrong.
-Based on these reasons, we need to carefully justify the choice of FGLS over OLS in real data analyses.
+Based on these reasons, we need to carefully justify the choice of FGLS over OLS in practical data analyses.